 The CLARIN Italian Consortium, represented by ILC and coordinated by Monica Monachini, is being formed and is expected to include the major universities and research institutes of the country, such as departments and institutions of language and literary studies, Philology and Computer Science, as well as groups mostly involved in the field of Digital Humanities and in the sectors of documentation, digitalization and language technologies for the Humanities.

-ILC realized CLARIN-IT, a Web portal devoted to the CLARIN Italian Consortium, established ILC4CLARIN, a CLARIN Metadata Providing Centre (of Type C), that is the 1st CLARIN-IT National Centre, and realized a Web site devoted to it.
+ILC realized CLARIN-IT, a Web site devoted to the CLARIN Italian Consortium, established ILC4CLARIN, a CLARIN Metadata Providing Centre (of Type C), that is the 1st CLARIN-IT National Centre, and realized a Web site devoted to it.

 On 18th April 2018 the Trusted Digital Repository 'The ILC4CLARIN Centre at the Institute for Computational Linguistics' acquired the 2016 Core Trust Seal.